Lyher99/Khla-Khlouk-Game/README.md

 1. Click the "ចាក់" (Spin) button to start the game
 2. Three reels will spin with different durations
-3. Match all three reels to win
-4. The game will automatically detect wins and display the result
+3. After spinning, the game will display the names of the images that appear on the reels

 ## Project Structure